Estimating Policy Effects in a Social Network with Independent Set Sampling: Proposed Method

 \subsection{Independent set sampling}

-If we have access to a social or contact network of the policy-relevant population, we can compute an independent set of respondents from this population, which is defined as follows, \begin{definition}[Independent Set] A set of nodes $S$ is called an \textbf{independent set} if no two vertices in this set $S$ are adjacent to each other in the given network. \end{definition} For an independent set of respondents, these selected respondents are not connected to one another.
+Given access to a social or contact network of the policy-relevant population, we can compute an independent set of respondents from the population, as defined below. \begin{definition}[Independent Set] A set of nodes $S$ is called an \textbf{independent set} if no two vertices in this set $S$ are adjacent to each other in the given network. \end{definition} For an independent set of respondents, these selected respondents are not connected to one another.
 We provide an example of selecting independent sets from a cyclic graph of 6 nodes, denoted as $C_6$, in Figure \ref{Fig1}.

 Depending on the selection procedure, we can obtain different independent sets of varying sizes.
-In Figure \ref{maximalindependentset}, the independent set obtained is a maximal set as a further selection of any nodes breaks the independence criterion.
-However, this set is not the largest set, as shown in Figure \ref{maximumindependentset}.
-We note that there is an upper bound on the maximality of the size of the independent set, attributed to Kwok \parencite{west1996introduction}, given in the following theorem.
+In Figure \ref{maximalindependentset}, the independent set obtained is maximal as a further selection of any nodes breaks the independence criterion.
+However, this set is not the largest, as shown in Figure \ref{maximumindependentset}.
+We note that there is an upper bound on the maximality of the size of the independent set, attributed to Kwok \parencite{west1996introduction}, as stated in the following theorem.

-\begin{theorem} Let $G$ be a graph on $n$ vertices with $e$ edges and let $\Delta$ be the maximum vertex degree.
+\begin{theorem}[Kwok Bound] Let $G$ be a graph on $n$ vertices with $e$ edges and let $\Delta$ be the maximum vertex degree.
 Then, the independence number $\alpha(G)$, which is the size of the largest independent set of $G$, has the following upper bound,

 \end{theorem}